hatchjaw/faust-ddsp/README.md

 ## Roadmap

 - We have to specify `NVARS` and manually label our variables...
-- More loss functions, optimisers...
+- More loss functions, optimisers, momentum...
 - Automatic parameter normalisation...
 - Frequency-domain loss...
 - Reverse mode autodiff...